Am I abusive too? The myth of mutual abuse

 - Blame shifting

 The excuse of “mutual abuse” also allows the abusive partner to shift blame.
-We know that abusive partners rarely take responsibility for their actions and that blame shifting is a common tactic.
+We know that abusive partners rarely take responsibility for their actions.
+Blame shifting is a common tactic used to confuse or gaslight their partner.

 If your abusive partner is claiming that you’re equally or more responsible for an incident or that you too were abusive, this is their way of manipulating you into believing you did something to deserve this treatment.
 Believing you’re at fault helps the abusive partner to continue to have control and often leaves you feeling as if you’re the one who needs to make changes.